Frankel01/HR_Attrition-Dashboard/README.md

 This project aims to identify the key factors driving employee attrition and help Human Resources make informed, data-backed decisions to improve retention.

 ### Data Source
-The dataset was sourced from Kaggle.com, a platform for open and real time datasets.
+The dataset was sourced from Kaggle a platform for open and real time datasets [Click Here](https://www.kaggle.com/)

 ### Methods and Tools
 ---